Preetesh21/-Hospital-Management-System/README.md

 - Open the db.js file and configure the settings as per your needs.
 - Visit "http://localhost:3000" on your browser
 - Now you are all set to start!

+## API Endpoints Overview

+### Admin

+`POST admin/add` → Adds an admin to the site

+`GET admin/all` → Gives back information of all the admins; Only the authenticated user can see his data

+### Appointments

+`GET appointments/` → shows a list of all the appointments; Admin View

+`GET appointments/one/:id&:date&:hr` → shows the particular appointmets to the admin and the user concerned;Authenticated View

+`GET appointments/:id` → shows the list of appointmets to the concerned user;Authenticated View

+`GET appointments/doctor/:id` → shows the list of appointmets of the concerned user;Public View

+`POST appointments/:id` → Adds an appointment by the user if the doctor is free at the asked time;Authenticated View

+### Doctor

+`GET doctor/` → shows a list of all the doctor; Public View

+`GET doctor/find/:key` → shows the particular doctos with the specific key specialization; Public View

+`GET doctor/:id` → shows the details of the concerned doctor;Public View

+`POST doctor/update/:id` → updates the details of a doctor; Admin only

+`POST doctor/` → Adds a dcotor by the admin if the details are complete: Admin View

+### History

+`GET history/` → shows a list of all the history; Admin View

+`GET history/:id&:doctor_id&:date&:hr` → shows the particular leaflet to the admin and the user concerned;Authenticated View

+`GET history/patient/:id` → shows the list of leaflets of the concerned user; Authenticated View

+`POST history/:id` → Adds an leaflet into the history of the user by the admin;Admin View

+### Hospital

+`GET hospital/` → Returns a list of all rooms and their status; Public View.

+`POST hospital/:room_number` → Admin can update the status of a room; Must be authenticated

+### Patient

+`GET patient/` → Provides the list of all the patients;Admin view

+`GET patient/:id` → Provides the particular patients detail;Authenticated View

+`POST patient/` → adds a patient if details found authenticated; Public View

+`POST patient/leave/:id` → updates a patients departure time if details found authenticated; Authenticated View

+### User

+`GET user/all` → Provides the list of all the users;Admin view

+`POST user/add` → adds a user; Public View

 ## Directory Structure